A chocolate and coffee tour in Monteverde

 After exploring Monteverde Cloud Forest, you’ll have a traditional Costa Rican meal for lunch, which is usually a casado consisting of meat, rice, and beans.

 Then, you’ll head to a coffee plantation to see a totally different side of the Monteverde region.
 You’ll get to learn about the bean-to-cup process and of course sample some of the plantation’s top blends.
-Then, you’ll head back to Puntarenas where you’ll be dropped back at the port between 5 and 6 pm.
+Then, you’ll head back to Puntarenas where you’ll be dropped back at the port at 3 pm.

 We think that this tour is a fantastic way to get a snapshot of Monteverde in just one day, not to mention enjoy a quintessential Costa Rica coffee farm experience, so reserve a spot online here if this sounds like the experience for you!